jnschalk/digibyte/doc/btc-upstream-merge.md

 	* Logos, Icons, and media files, css files.
 	* Copyrights (Make sure Bitcoin devs still get all credit they deserve)
 	* Dandelion Related Code

+5. Once all merge conflicts are resolved it's time to get the codebase compiling.
+If the merge has been done methodically and precisely you might get things to compile first try.
+However, this has never happened in the past and you will inevitably have compiler errors to fix.

+6. Go error by error and fix each compiler bug and make a commit that clearly explains what was wrong and how it was fixed and how it was broken in the merge.
+This will help educate everyone else on what to look out for in the future and if there were any other major changes Bitcoin made that break other things in DGB.

+7. Once the client is compiling from the command line, now try the GUI and test, test and test some more.
+Now it's time to get gitian building working.

+8. Now that you have a compiling upgraded version of DGB core, pat everyone on the back and go enjoy an ice-cold beer and celebrate.